dmalshin/angular-notebook/README.md

 ## ToDo and Ideas

 - Add e2e test for adding a note
-- Put interfaces in styleguide-approved place
+- Put interfaces and configs in styleguide-approved place
 - Add enum check for priority in server
+- Add optimistic updates
+- Try using default sort for note list